Samyak-Surti/LungCancerDetection/README.md

   2. Inception: Retrain the last layer of Google’s “Inception network” to classify CT scan images.
 3. Construct CNNs using Google’s Tensorflow Deep Learning Library.

-1. A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-2. Which is numbered